halodevelopers/Python-data-tools/README.md

 - scikit-learn for machine learning

 ### What will not be covered here
+- AI
+- Deep Learning
+- NOTE: The above lessons are in their repository, kindly look in the

 - [kindly check this repository for Machine Learning Lessons](https://github.com/Halo-Developers/Machine-Learning.git)